 Take me to the Pilot

-Essential reading: How Pilot wants to break down language barriers
+Meet the boss: How Pilot wants to break down language barriers

 At launch, Pilot will only support a handful of languages, but Waverly Labs is working on expanding it to more, including German, Greek, Russian, Arabic, Mandarin, and Korean.